Week 5: A Second Wind

 Here’s how my encoder works.
 I’ve uploaded several different color output examples to hopefully help anyone with color blindness follow along.
 My program works by taking the Most Significant Bits (the first n number of bits on the lefthand side) of the Secret/Hidden Image and storing them in the Least Significant Bits (the first 8-n bits on the righthand side) of the Host/Original Image.
 It does this per pixel and writes it to a bitmap file (the output).
 At the end of the execution, it then displays this bitmap file to the Changed/Output picturebox.

 Here are some outputs using two images instead of colors.
 I’ve tested a variety of bit sizes to change.
 I’ve shown them from least to greatest.
 See if you can spot the differences as the bit size increases.
 I’ve omitted zero and eight.
-Zero means the secret bird doesn’t get copied at all, and eight because it gets copied in its entirety.
+Zero means the secret bird doesn’t get copied at all, and eight because it gets copied in its entirety, which defeats the purpose of hiding it at all.

 Note: The pixel shown in the two tables is the last one changed, so if an image is of size w (width) and h (height), the top leftmost pixel is (0, 0), and the last pixel is at the bottom rightmost side of the image at (w-1, h-1).
 We subtract one from w, h because computer scientists start counting at zero.
 If we were to look at the index (w, h), we would get an error, and the computer would crash because it could not find this pixel.